 The 6 Best Rooftop Bars Midtown East New York City Has To Offer

 If you’re hot off summer's Manhattanhenge viewing trail, and on the hunt for a rooftop bar in NYC, then a great place to start is midtown Manhattan.
 Truth be told, the Big Apple has more rooftop cocktail lounges per square mile than any other city in the world, making it the most prolific, almost-non-stop happy hour of specialty cocktails and dry Martinis ever mixed, all done to the backdrop of retractable glass roofs under the Manhattan skyline.
-And whether you’re looking for things to do in NYC that involve a cold brew, craving a classic hotel bar, eyeing an event space with a great view, or scoping for an speakeasy lounge above the racket and hubbub of the streets below, one thing is for sure… nothing beats a setting sunset backed by the best bar offers from Gallow Green to the Empire State Buildingn tucked away on the rooftop bars of Murray Hill and the surrounding area!
+And whether you’re looking for things to do in NYC that involve a cold brew, craving a classic hotel bar, eyeing an event space with a great view, or scoping for an speakeasy lounge above the racket and hubbub of the streets below, one thing is for sure… nothing beats a setting sunset backed by the best bar offers from Gallow Green to the Empire State Building tucked away on the rooftop bars of Murray Hill and the surrounding area!
 Whether you're on the NYC tavern trail for your Summer getaway, or craving a cocktail after braving the best holiday markets NYC has to offer during the Winter, we’ve compiled a handy guide of the the best rooftop bars midtown East New York City has to offer, guaranteed to whet your whistle quicker than a dip in the East River!

 Midtown Manhattan East Rooftop Bars With Altitude